akirk/cll/README.md

   conversation input  Input for the first conversation.

 Notes:
-  - To input multiline messages, send an empty message.
+  - To start the input of multiline messages, send an empty message.
   - To end the conversation, enter "bye".

 Example usage: